MyCryptoHQ/knowledge-base-content/staying-safe/protecting-yourself-and-your-funds.md

 ## 1. Get yourself a hardware wallet.

-One of the safest and easiest ways to store your ETH, Tokens, ETC, BTC, and many other coins is via a **Ledger Nano S** or **TREZOR**.
+One of the safest and easiest ways to store your ETH, Tokens, ETC, BTC, and many other coins is via a **Ledger Nano S** or **Trezor**.
 Both are hardware wallets.
 Both work with MyCrypto.com and both cost less than $100.

 * [Buy a Ledger](https://www.ledgerwallet.com/r/1985?path=/products/)
 * [Buy a Trezor](https://shop.trezor.io/?offer_id=10&aff_id=1735)